 Peter loves working with businesses, teams and individuals to turn a product or service vision into commercial success.
 He loves building and coaching teams of amazing people in high growth and high uncertainty contexts, applying energy and focus, along with a good dose of pragmatism to accelerate commercialisation of great ideas.

 Peter heads up Vision Formers, a specialist consultancy that helps visionary technology businesses get product to market and turn ideas into reality.
+He has helped accelerate growth at a number of startups, most recently at Signapse as Head of Product, EMSOL as VP Product, Navenio as Head of Product and Iotic Labs (now Iotic ) as Chief Operating Officer.

 Peter is an active board member of CW (Cambridge Wireless), having been three times elected by the membership since 2009.
 Peter is a long-standing SIG Champion currently active in the Artificial Intelligence SIG and has conceived and delivered many innovative and successful events along with his fellow co-champions.
 For six years, Peter successfully led the team delivering the flagship Future of Wireless International Conference for CW.